Japanese invasion of Taiwan (1874): Legacy

 Although launched ostensibly to punish the local tribesmen for their murder of 54 Ryukyuan merchants, the 1874 punitive expedition to Taiwan served a number of purposes for Japan's new Meiji government.
 Japan had for some time begun claiming suzerainty, and later sovereignty, over the Ryūkyū Kingdom, whose traditional suzerain had been China, though it had also been a feudatory of the by then defunct Satsuma Domain since the 17th century.
 The expedition demonstrated that China was not in effective control of Taiwan, let alone the Ryukyu Islands.
 Japan was emboldened to more forcefully assert its claim to speak for the Ryukyuan islanders.
+While Japan won an indemnity from China, it also conceded China's sovereignty over Taiwan.

 The settlement in 1874, brokered by the British, included a reference to Chinese recognition that the Japanese expedition was "in protection of civilians", a reference that Japan later pointed towards as Chinese renunciation of its rights over Ryukyu.
 In 1879 Japan referred the dispute to British arbitration, and the British confirmed Japanese sovereignty over the Ryukyus, a result which was not recognised by China.

-The surrendering aborigines were given Japanese flags to fly over their villages that they viewed as a symbol of peace with Japan and protection from rival tribes, however, the Japanese viewed them as a symbol of jurisdiction over the aborigines.
 The expedition also served as a useful rehearsal for future Japanese imperial ambitions.
 Taiwan was already being viewed as a potential Japanese colony in some circles in Japan.

 More generally, the Japanese incursion into Taiwan in 1874 and the feeble Chinese response was a blatant revelation of Chinese weakness and an invitation to further foreign encroachment in Taiwan.
 In particular, the success of the Japanese incursion was among the factors influencing the French decision to invade Taiwan in October 1884, during the Sino-French War.
 The Qing court belatedly attempted to strengthen its hold on Taiwan.
-Chinese imperial commissioner Shen Pao-chen built the Batongguan Trail in 1875 across the island's rugged interior to encourage Han settlement in the mountains and better subjugate the indigenous population.
+Chinese imperial commissioner Shen Baozhen built the Batongguan Trail in 1875 across the island's rugged interior to encourage Han settlement in the mountains and better subjugate the indigenous population.